 7. Echo Canyon Passage—Zion National Park

 Glimpses of the Echo Canyon Passage can be seen from popular Zion hikes like Observation Point and East Rim Trails in Zion, making this one of Zion’s most well-known and loved slot canyon hikes.
-Only 12 permits are issued per day, so plan well in advance, and be prepared to keep trying if you don’t get one the first day.
+Rangers issue 12 permits a day.
+Be prepared to keep trying if you don’t get one the first day.
 This canyon is stunning, and gets dark and winding at some points.
 The elevation drop totals 1,100 feet, making this a strenuous hike for those not prepared.